RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: EXPERIMENTAL RESULTS

 Tab.~\ref{tab:errorcomp1} displays the accuracy of these three methods across all three scenes over a regularly sampled volume of locations on and above the table (size: $75 \times 60 \times 22.5$~cm, with $300 \cdot 250 \cdot 90 = 6.75$M points). ``Collision'' refers to the percentage of locations which are actually inside (GT $<$ 0) but predicted to be outside (SDF $>$ 0), thereby risking collision. ``Misclassification'' refers to the percentage of all points that are misclassified as either inside or outside when they are actually outside or inside, respectively. ``Mean and max L1 error'' refers to the averaged or maximal L1 error between GT and method's output in the collision area.
+Note that even our slowest method (8k iterations) is faster than the fastest competitor, and our worst method (1k iterations) achieves results that are better than almost all competitors.

 Fig.~\ref{fig:accplot} compares the accuracy of the SDF computed by our method to the baselines.
 Note that the proposed method is significantly more accurate.